Heat (1995)

 Mann wrote the original script for Heat in 1979, basing it on Chicago police officer Chuck Adamson's pursuit of criminal Neil McCauley, after whom De Niro's character is named.
 The script was first used for a television pilot developed by Mann, which became the 1989 television film L.A.
 Takedown after the pilot did not receive a series order.
 In 1994, Mann revisited the script to turn it into a feature film, co-producing the project with Art Linson.
 The film marks De Niro and Pacino's first on-screen appearance together following a period of acclaimed performances from both.
 Due to their esteemed reputations, promotion centered on their involvement.

 Heat was released by Warner Bros.
-Pictures on December 15, 1995, to critical and commercial success.
-It grossed $187 million on a $60 million budget, while receiving positive reviews for Mann's direction and the performances of Pacino and De Niro.
+Pictures on December 15, 1995.
+It grossed $187 million on a $60 million budget and received positive reviews for Mann's direction and the performances of Pacino and De Niro.
 The film is regarded as one of the most influential films of its genre and has inspired several other works.
 A sequel was announced to be in development on July 20, 2022.

 You May Also Like.